 Tricia Deed enjoys and relaxes with her hobby of painting portraits and landscapes with acrylic paints.

-Drawing, sketching, or painting elements of nature that do not include human beings or animals.
-There are three categories of this art form.
+Landscape painting comprises drawing, sketching, or painting elements of nature that do not include human beings or animals.
+Three categories:

-- Mountains including creeks and rivers, winding roads, hills, lakes and ponds.
+- Mountains, plus rivers, streams, creeks, winding roads, hills, lakes, and ponds.
 The ocean, sunset, and sunrise.
-Flat land areas such as a desert or plains.
+The desert and plains represent flat country areas.

 - Vegetation including trees, shrubbery, assorted plants, flowers, and grasses.

 - Land usage with or without objects.
 This includes buildings, highways, ranches, and types of farms.
 Windmills, trains, and bridges are examples of structures.

 Depicting outdoor scenes is relaxing and calming.
 The tranquilizing effects occur both indoors and outdoors during the entire procedure.
 There are emotions of contentment and serenity.
 It adds meditation benefits to our quality of life.
 Compositions from the past and into the present contribute to history, showing how natural scenery varies throughout the seasons.

 The scene may portray realism, fantasy, or originate from your imaginative images and ideas.

 A universal method of arresting a permanent memory is to have photos.
 These images record bright and dark light sources throughout the day, saving repeated personal visits to the site seeking to seize the ideal bright effect.

 The second advantage is painting the selected scenery indoors, never fearing inclement weather or troublesome insects while painting.
 Consider sitting by an interior window painting as long as you please.